JYL2027/Near-Earth-Objects-API/README.md

-# Near Earth Objects: An Overview of Future Cosmic Rncounters
+# Near Earth Objects: An Overview of Future Cosmic Encounters

 ## Objective:
 This Project was created to utilize a Flask web application to analyze a set of Near Earth Object data overseen by the Center for Near Earth Object Studies.
 The primary objective of the project is to create a structured database and Flask API that serves as a reliable tool for researchers to reference and utilize.
 The goal is to enhance the understanding of NEO data.